bologer/anycomment.io/readme.txt

 * Improved speed of theming, now x1.5 faster to generate custom styles
 * Added logout link to logged in client, #133
 * Added ability to customize generated notification email (only for  admin and reply for now), #97
+* Added "Shortcodes" tab.
+It will have list of available shortcodes, #139

 **Fixes:**